-Tim McGraw and Faith Hill’s No-Nonsense Approach to Daughters’ Dates
+Tim McGraw And Faith Hill’s No-Nonsense Approach To Daughters’ Dates

 Faith Hill, wonderful wife that she is, fully agrees with McGraw’s respect-inducing antics.

 “I was a little soft on it.
 And after when you go through it the first time- those of you who have daughters out there- all of a sudden I just became this animal, like, ”Do it.
-Take the sledgehammer.”
+Take the sledgehammer.”’

 As the audience roared with approval, Hill closed the deal.